h2oai/h2ogpt/blog/README.md

 4. Run the chatbot: `python generate.py --base_model=h2oai/h2ogpt-oig-oasst1-256-6.9b`
 5. Open your browser at `http://0.0.0.0:7860` or the public live URL printed by the server.

-For more information, visit [H2O.ai's Hugging Face page](https://huggingface.co/h2oai) and [H2O LLM Studio](https://github.com/h2oai/h2o-llmstudio) GitHub repository.
+For more information, visit [h2oGPT GitHub page](https://github.com/h2oai/h2ogpt), [H2O.ai's Hugging Face page](https://huggingface.co/h2oai) and [H2O LLM Studio GitHub page](https://github.com/h2oai/h2o-llmstudio).

 Join us on this exciting journey as we continue to improve and expand the capabilities of our open-source LLM ecosystem!